gyzod/ocpp2mqtt/README.md

 4. The application will start listening for OCPP and MQTT requests and convert them to MQTT or OCPP messages.

 ## Configuration
+Edit or create the `.env` file to set your OCPP and MQTT parameters.
+Can also be set in docker.

 | Name | Value | Description |
 | --- | --- | --- |
 | MQTT_PORT | 1883 | Port used for MQTT |